Major storm dumps snow and closes mountain roads in California - ExBulletin

 Major storm dumps snow and closes mountain roads in California

-Authorities near Reno said three people were injured in a 20-car pile-up on Interstate 395, where drivers described limited visibility on Sunday.
-Further west, a 112-kilometer (70-mile) stretch of Interstate 80 was closed until at least Monday from Colfax, Calif., Through the Lake Tahoe region to the border of the State of Nevada.
+Authorities near Reno said three people were injured in a 20-car pile-up on Interstate 395, where drivers described limited visibility today.
+Further west, a 70-mile stretch of Interstate 80 was closed at least until Monday from Colfax, Calif., Through the Lake Tahoe area to the Nevada state border.

 The California Department of Transportation has also closed many other roads while warning motorists of slippery conditions.

 The weather service issued a winter storm warning for Great Lake Tahoe until 1 a.m.
-Tuesday due to possible widespread whiteout conditions and wind gusts of up to 45 mph (72 km / h).
+Tuesday due to possible “widespread whiteout conditions” and wind gusts of up to 45 mph.

 Turbulent weather stretched from San Diego to Seattle.
-More than a foot (0.3 meters) of snow was reported near Port Angeles in Puget Sound, Washington State.
+More than a foot of snow was reported near Port Angeles in Washington State’s Puget Sound.
 Portland, Oregon, received a dusting, but the city is expected to be still 2.5 inches (6 centimeters) by Monday morning, according to the Weather Service.

 The latest in a series of severe storms hit southern California with heavy rains and winds that flooded streets and knocked down power lines late Saturday.
 Powerful blasts toppled trees, damaged carports and detonated a Goleta high school athletic shed in a front yard two blocks away, according to Santa Barbara County firefighters.
 No injuries were reported.

-Over 1.8 inches (4.5 centimeters) of rain fell in the past 24 hours in the San Marcos Pass in Santa Barbara County, while Rocky Butte in San Luis Obispo County recorded 1.61 inches (4 centimeters), the weather service said.
+More than 1.8 inches of rain fell in the past 24 hours in the San Marcos Pass in Santa Barbara County, while Rocky Butte in San Luis Obispo County recorded 1.61 inches, the weather service said.

-Los Angeles International Airport said an electrical problem linked to a storm forced Terminal 5 to partially close, forcing post-Christmas passengers to divert to other terminals for certain services.
+Los Angeles International Airport said a “storm-related electrical problem” forced Terminal 5 to partially close, forcing post-Christmas passengers to divert to other terminals for certain services.

 In the San Bernardino Mountains east of Los Angeles, crews were repairing a section of State Route 18 that rolled down a hill after heavy rains Thursday night.
 The closure of the main road to Big Bear Ski Resort could take weeks, officials said.